-1. Open the lid and pull the lint screen toward you.
+1. Open the lid and pull the lint screen straight out.

-2. Roll lint off the screen with your fingers.
+Roll lint off the screen with your fingers.
 Do not rinse or wash screen to remove lint.
 Wet lint is hard to remove.

 Push the lint screen firmly back into place and close the lid.